ROSALIND-BIO/Rosalind-Technical-Challenge/README.md

 ```

 ##### Using docker
-We have three Docker images available for use, all inside of the `images` folder.
+We have a Docker image available for use, inside the `images` folder.

 - `dev.dockerfile` for local development

-You can build and run these Docker images using the following commands:
+You can build and run this Docker image using the following commands:

 - `docker-compose -f images/dev.docker-compose.yaml up -t 1 --abort-on-container-exit`

-Please inspect the contents of these Dockerfiles so you're aware of what they're doing.
-You're free to make changes to them, create your own, or ignore Docker development entirely.
+Please inspect the contents of these Dockerfiles, so you're aware of what they're doing.
+You're free to make changes to these files, create your own, or ignore Docker development entirely.

 If you choose to ignore Docker development, please be prepared to provide information on your local development process.